Trade Policy and Structural Change: Counterfactuals

 \subsection{U.S. Unilateral Tariffs}

-Figure \ref{fig: newtradepolicy_4_nh} summarizes the impacts of a U.S. unilateral manufacturing tariff on the four key variables in the U.S., (A) real per capita consumption, (B) saving rate, (C) sectoral expenditure share, and (D) sectoral value-added share.
+Figure~\ref{fig: newtradepolicy_4_nh} summarizes the impacts of a 20-percentage-point increase in U.S. unilateral manufacturing tariffs on the four key variables in the U.S., (A) real per capita consumption, (B) saving rate, (C) sectoral expenditure share, and (D) sectoral value-added share.\footnote{The choice of a 20-percentage-point increase is unrelated to the optimal tariff, which is slightly above 20 percent.
+The similarity between the two numbers is purely coincidental.} As in Figure~\ref{fig: tradecost_tau} in Supplemental Appendix~\ref{ap: baseline parameters}, the average U.S. manufacturing tariff is about 3--4 percent.
+In this exercise, the U.S. manufacturing tariffs increase to 23--24 percent on average.
 All results are shown relative to the baseline transition path.

-\ \ Panel (A) of Figure \ref{fig: newtradepolicy_4_nh} shows the percent changes in real per capita consumption $C_{US,t}/L_{US,t}$ from the baseline to this counterfactual equilibrium.
-U.S. real per capita consumption is 0.72 percent higher than the baseline equilibrium in 2001.
-In relation to Proposition~\ref{prop: proposition 1}(i), this result confirms that the U.S. in 2001 was in the increasing part of the tariff--consumption schedule, and a 20 percentage point increase in the tariff is small enough to raise the real consumption.
+\textbf{Real Per Capita Consumption and Saving:} \ \ Panel (A) of Figure~\ref{fig: newtradepolicy_4_nh} shows the percent changes in real per capita consumption $C_{US,t}/L_{US,t}$ from the baseline to this counterfactual equilibrium.
+U.S. real per capita consumption is 0.78 percent higher than in the baseline equilibrium in 2001.
+In relation to Proposition~\ref{prop: proposition 1}, this result confirms that a 20-percentage-point increase in the tariff is small enough to raise the real consumption.
 The figure also shows that the difference between the baseline and counterfactual is largest in the first year after the shock, and it diminishes over time.
-This is because the household has an incentive to front-load the consumption.
+This is because the household has an incentive to front-load consumption.

-Consistent with the intuition discussed in Section \ref{sec: two-period} with a two-country, two-period model, households anticipating the permanent lump-sum transfer of tariff revenue are disincentivised to save, leading to a lower-than-baseline saving rate in the counterfactual.\footnote{If an increase in tariffs is temporal (e.g., lasting four years during a U.S. presidency), the implication for savings is opposite.
-Supplemental Appendix L.1 shows that households anticipating no additional tariff revenue in the future will save more during the high tariff period to smooth out consumption over time.} Panel (B) shows that the saving rate, $\rho_{US,t}$ in \eqref{eq: rho}, is approximately 0.2 percentage points lower than the baseline equilibrium.
+Consistent with the intuition discussed in Section~\ref{sec: two-period}, the household anticipating the permanent lump-sum transfer of tariff revenue is disincentivized to save, leading to a lower-than-baseline saving rate in the counterfactual.
+Panel (B) shows that the saving rate, $\rho_{US,t}$ in \eqref{eq: rho}, is approximately 0.3 percentage points lower than the baseline equilibrium.
 A lower saving rate implies a lower capital stock, resulting in lower real consumption in the long run.
-While the real per capita consumption remains above the baseline level for the first 60 years after the shock, it falls below the baseline level afterwards.
+While the real per capita consumption remains above the baseline level for the first 55 years after the shock, it falls below the baseline level afterward.